 Almost immediately, the newlyweds migrated west to Missouri, where Nettie's married sister Margaret Cornell was living.
 There, their eldest son Arthur was born the following year.
 While the Cornells remained in Missouri permanently, the Stewards eventually made the decision to return to Indiana for good.

 They bore a family of seven children -- Arthur Carlton Steward, Frank L. Steward, Clarence Tarney Steward, Hazel Roberts, George Washington Steward, Ernest Ray Steward and an infant who died in childbirth and is not identified.

 The young couple is seen here in a studio pose with their two eldest children.
 The photograph was taken at Moore Studio in Kirksville, MO, during their brief era in Missouri.

 Upon their return to Indiana, the Stewards settled their residence in Spencerville, DeKalb County, IN, and remained for more than four decades.
 Spencerville is about 16 miles northeast of Fort Wayne.

 Little is known about the 27-year span of their married lives in the late 1800s and first few years of the 1900s.

 When the federal census was taken in 1900, Jasper and Nettie and their children lived near Spencerville, with Jasper laboring as "head sawyer" and son George as a "saw mill hand."
 Newly married son Arthur and his wife Emma resided nearby.

 Nettie must have remained close with her siblings over the years.
-She is seen at left (standing at left), posing with her sister Jennie McCollough of Shawnee, OK.
+She is seen here (standing at left), posing with her sister Jennie McCollough of Shawnee, OK.